 - additional fire risk assessments for priority blocks

-- rigorous checks on all fire safety equipment within buildings, including fire doors
+- rigorous checks on all fire safety equipment within the buildings, including fire doors

 - reviewing appropriate completed refurbishment or maintenance work

-- investigating problems or issues raised by residents promptly, with repairs or other work carried out where necessary
+- investigating problems or issues raised by residents promptly with repairs or other work carried out were necessary

 - commissioning a report from an independent fire safety advisor on whether sprinklers would improve fire safety in estates

-The Council is working with housing associations and other residential landlords in Hackney who do have aluminium composite material cladding or other material which has failed safety tests to take appropriate action where necessary and reassure residents.
+- worked with housing associations and other residential landlords in Hackney, who do have aluminium composite material cladding or other material which has failed safety tests, to take appropriate action where necessary and reassure residents

 Read an update on the measures we're taking to reassure residents about the safety of Council blocks across the borough: estate safety update and FAQs